aakashns/clojurescript-cloudflare-pages/README.md

 # clojurescript-cloudflare-pages

-A template for deploying a web application built using ClojureScript to Cloudflare Pages.
+This is a template for building Cloudflare Pages applications using ClojureScript.

 Follow these steps to deploy your own copy: